-The following table reflects the University's financial assets as of June 30, 2018, reduced by amounts not available for general expenditures within one year.
+The following table reflects the University's financial assets as of June 30, 2019 and 2018, reduced by amounts not available for general expenditures within one year.
 Financial assets are considered unavailable when illiquid or not convertible to cash within one year.
 Other financial assets that are excluded from this measure of liquidity include endowments and accumulated earnings restricted by donors or the University's Board of Trustees, bond reserves that can only be used for specific capital projects, assets held for or by others and annuity reserves.

-2018
+2019 2018

-Financial assets
+Financial assets ·

-Cash and cash equivalents \$ 4,173
+Cash and cash equivalents \$ 4,232 \$ 4,173

-Short-term investments 31,796
+Short-term investments 33,880 31,796

-Contributions receivable 6,149
+Contributions receivable 6,886 6,149

-Accounts receivable from students and others 1,111
+Accounts receivable from students and others 1,533 1,111

-Student loan receivables 3,804
+Student loan receivables 3,401 3,804

-Long-term investments 141,149
+Long-term investments 143,843 141,149

-Deposits held by trustee 4,781
+Deposits held by trustee 2,903 4,781

-Assets held in trust by others 20,572
+Assets held in trust by others 21,701 .
+20,572

-Financial assets at June 30 213,535
+Financial assets at June 30 218,379 213,535

 Less those unavailable for general expenditure within one year:

-Contributions receivable for construction projects and endowments 6,149
+Contributions receivable for construction projects and endowments 6,212 6,149

-Short-term investments held for plant and endowment 13,443
+Short-term investments held for plant and endowment 13,110 13,443

-Accounts receivable beyond one year 261
+Accounts receivable beyond one year 814 261

-Grants and deposits 4,441

-Student loan receivables restricted for financial aid purposes 3,804

-Endowment assets restricted by donors, net of appropriation for next
+Student loan receivables restricted for financial aid purposes Endowment assets restricted by donors, net of appropriation for next 3,401 3,804

-year 105,113
+year 110,534 105,113

-Endowment assets restricted by the Board of Trustees, net of
+Endowment assets restricted by the Board of Trustees, net of ·

-appropriation for next year 15,411
+appropriation for next year 15,744 15,411

-Bond proceeds and reserves restricted by use 4,781
+Bond proceeds and reserves restricted by use 2,903 4,781

-Investments held for others connected to split-interest agreements 19,186
+Investments held for others connected to split-interest agreements 18,362 19,186

-Assets held in trust by others 20,572
+Assets held in trust by others 21,701 20,572

-Financial assets not available for expenditure within one year 193,161
+Financial assets not available for expenditure within one year 192,781 188,720

-Financial assets available to meet cash needs for general
+Financial assets available to meet cash needs for general ¢ 25 509 ¢ 04 91F

-purposes within one year \$ 20,374
+purposes within one year \$ 25,598 \$ 24,815

-As of June 30, 2018, the University had liquid assets on hand to cover approximately 95 days of operating expenses.
+As of June 30, 2019, the University had liquid assets on hand to cover approximately 112 days of operating expenses.
 The University's practice is to structure its financial assets to be available as its general expenses, liabilities and obligations come due and targets a minimum of 60 days of operating expense coverage at any point in time.

 Cash in excess of daily requirements is typically invested in short-term, liquid securities.
-The University also has an unsecured \$4,000 line of credit with Wells Fargo Bank, representing approximately 19 days of operating expenses.
+The University also has an unsecured \$4,000 line of credit with Wells Fargo Bank, representing approximately 18 and 19 days of operating expenses.
 No funds have been drawn from this line since its inception.
+Borrowings under this line of credit bear interest at an annual rate of 1.50% above the Daily One Month LIBOR in effect from time to time.
+Interest is payable on the last day of each month.
+In addition, the agreement requires the University to comply with certain covenants.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2018 and 2017 (in thousands of dollars)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2019 and 2018 (in thousands of dollars)